Barbora Bukovská

-Barbora Bukovská is a Czech-Slovak human rights attorney and activist, known for her work on racial discrimination of Romani people in the Czech Republic and Slovakia.
+Barbora Bukovská is a Czech-Slovak human rights attorney and activist, known originally for her work on racial discrimination of Romani people in the Czech Republic and Slovakia, and later for free speech advocacy.

+Advocacy

+Roma rights

+Bukovská first worked as a human rights attorney with the Czech non-governmental organizations Czech Helsinki Committee, Nadace Tolerance and Poradna pro občanství.
 Before anti-discrimination laws were adopted, she initiated the first Czech strategic litigation cases concerning discrimination against Romani people in access to public services, housing, employment and within the criminal justice system, and used the courts to bring a change in the law.

-Advocacy

-Bukovská is a founder of the Center for Civil and Human Rights, Košice, Slovakia.
-In 2002, she uncovered a practice of forced sterilization of Romani women in Slovakia in her controversial report "Body and Soul", for which she was criminally prosecuted by the Slovak Government.
+In 2001, by coincidence, she uncovered a practice of forced sterilization of Romani women in Slovakia.
+To pursue justice for victims, she founded the Center for Civil and Human Rights, Košice, Slovakia.
+In 2003, she published her findings about this practice in a controversial report "Body and Soul", for which she was criminally prosecuted by the Slovak Government.
 The Slovak Government rejected the report as unfounded; but it was widely supported and backed up internationally, including by the U.S. Congress Helsinki Commission, the Commissioner for Human Rights of the Council of Europe, Amnesty International and others.
 Since then, she has been representing victims of this practice in the courts.

-In 2009, she won a case, K.H. and Others vs. Slovakia at the European Court for Human Rights (ECHR), concerning access of forcibly sterilized women to their medical documents.
-Subsequently, she won several cases at the ECHR concerning forced sterilizations:
+In 2009, she won a case, K.H. and Others vs. Slovakia at the European Court for Human Rights (ECHR), concerning the access of forcibly sterilized women to their medical documents.
+Subsequently, she won several cases at the ECHR concerning forced sterilizations, most importantly: